ADGEfficiency/adgefficiency.github.io/_posts/2019-09-14-mistakes-data-scientist.md

 Is is the first step to understand these three sources of error while in statistics class - harder when you are working with a real dataset.

 IID is another lens through which to look at sources of error.
-IID stands for **independent & identically distributed**.
+IID is an assumption that data is **independent & identically distributed**.
 Non-independent sampling causes sampling bias, non-identical distributions is an example of sampling error.

 ## An obsession with the width & depth of fully connected neural nets